 Kythira

-Being part of the Ionian group but located under Peloponnese and resembling much more of islands of the Cyclades...Seems like Kythira is a strange mixture (but strange in the good way).
-And indeed, its location separates it from all Greek islands and at the same time it combines the peculiarities of all groups - the cubical whitewashed houses of the Cyclades, the bright blue water of the Ionian and the greenery of the North Aegean.
-The remoteness from all bigger ports of Greece has helped Kythira preserve its authenticity and the island is still unspoiled.
+Being part of the Ionian group but located under Peloponnese and resembling the Cyclades...
+Kythira island is a strange mixture but strange in the good way.
+Its location separates it from all Greek islands and at the same time it combines the distinguishing features of all groups - the cubical whitewashed houses of the Cyclades, the blue water of the Ionian and the greenery of the North Aegean.

-The capital is Kythira, or Chora, in the southernmost part.
+The capital Chora is in the southernmost part.
 It is a scenic village built on the slopes of a high hill, with narrow streets, old churches and a Venetian castle on the top which is illuminated at night.
-From the castle spectacular views are revealed toward the sea and the village of Kapsali with two large sandy bays.
-Other seaside settlements that provide tourist facilities are Agia Pelagia, Avlemonas and Platia Ammos, the last two being quite small.
-The mountainous village of Mylopotamos is proud with its springs, the waterfall Fonissa and the gorge where in the past 23 watermills were working.
-Today only one of the mills is in good condition, the place is very good for a walk and lunch in the hot summer days.
-The west part of Kythira is wilder and almost uninhabited, with desolate pebbly beaches that are harder to access.
+From the castle spectacular views are revealed toward the sea and the village of Kapsali with two large bays in front.

-Interesting places and sights on Kythira:
+Interesting places and sights in Kythira:

 - Paleochori, ruins of the ancient capital of the island near Agia Pelagia